You have been added to our list.

 The amount of carbon reduction from waste diversion activities can be difficult to quantify.
 The Environmental Protection Agency (EPA) has developed the Waste Reduction Model (WARM) to help track and measure the reduction in greenhouse gas (GHG) emissions for municipalities based on different waste management alternatives.
 The same tools and principles can be used to calculate GHG savings for any facility.

 For companies who want to validate their waste diversion achievements, UL developed the Zero Waste to Landfill certification program based on UL 2799.
 The UL program can support waste reduction efforts by providing clear definitions of what constitutes waste and an objective and transparent process for validating zero waste environmental claims.

-To hear more about how companies are using zero waste to pursue lower carbon emissions, be sure to join us for the panel at the 2018 Chicago Forum on Global Cities for the panel, “The Quest for Carbon Neutrality,” moderated by UL’s Corporate Fellow Research Scientist, Bill Hoffman, on Friday, June 8.
+To learn more about how companies are using zero waste to pursue lower carbon emissions, watch the panel, “The Quest for Carbon Neutrality,” with UL’s Corporate Fellow Research Scientist, Bill Hoffman, and other industry leaders.
+Click here for video.